-Mortality in tree regeneration was assessed based on the ratio of regeneration between the 7 and 10 cm diameter thresholds.
-We used the Reineke self-thinning rule (Reineke 1933; Hans Pretzsch and Biber 2003) as a reference to estimate whether the ratio of regeneration between the 7 and 10 cm diameter thresholds were above or below the expected theoretical rate.
-The Reineke self-thinning rule is usually calculated for even-aged, single species stands and assumes a fixed relationship between the number of stems and the quadratic mean diameter in fully stocked pure stands.
+Mortality in tree recruitment was assessed based on the ratio of recruitment between the 7 and 10 cm diameter thresholds.
+We used the Reineke self-thinning rule (Reineke 1933; Hans Pretzsch and Biber 2003) as a reference to estimate whether the ratio of recruitment between these two thresholds was above or below the expected theoretical rate.
+The Reineke self-thinning rule is usually calculated for even-aged, single species stands and is based on a fixed relationship between the number of stems and the quadratic mean diameter in fully stocked pure stands.
 The value used in our comparisons was 1.77 (i.e., we expect stem numbers at 7 cm to be 77% higher than at 10 cm), calculated using Equation .

-We assessed model performance in relation to model traits focusing on (1) model complexity as defined by Bugmann and Seidl (2022), (2) model type (empirical or process based), (3) the presence or absence of a canopy feedback for regeneration, and (4) the scale of application of the model (stand, landscape or global).
-We tested for significant differences using two-sided t-tests by considering each of these model features regarding the observed and simulated regeneration levels and species diversity, respectively.
+We assessed model performance in relation to model traits focusing on (1) model complexity as defined by Bugmann and Seidl (2022), (2) model type (empirical or process-based), (3) the presence or absence of a canopy feedback for regeneration, and (4) the scale of application of the model (stand, landscape or global).
+We tested for significant differences between simulated and observed values of the recruitment levels and species diversity by using t-tests with a correction for multiple testing.
+Note that the t-tests does not present conclusive evidence for a specific hypotheses, but rather facilitates managing the extensive number of comparisons discussed in our study.

-Total regeneration and the regeneration niches of the individual species were evaluated across the environmental gradients of light availability, temperature, and soil moisture.
-Stand basal area (the basal area of all the trees in each sample including tree regeneration) was used as a proxy for light availability at the forest floor, the annual degree-day sum (Allen 1976; Fischlin, Bugmann, and Gyalistras 1995) as a proxy for growing season warmth, and the climatic water balance as a proxy for soil moisture (Speich 2019).
-Regeneration values were calculated as the mean across the 200 samples per site.
+Total recruitment and the regeneration niches of the individual species were evaluated across the gradients of light availability, temperature, and soil moisture as captured in the data.
+Stand basal area (the basal area of all the trees in each sample above the recruitment threshold) was used as a proxy for light availability at the forest floor, the annual degree-day sum (Allen 1976; Fischlin, Bugmann, and Gyalistras 1995) as a proxy for growing season warmth, and the climatic water balance as a proxy for soil moisture (Speich 2019).
+Recruitment values of each species were calculated as the mean across the 200 samples per site.
 The observed data were modeled using a Generalized Additive Model (Wood 2011) with a negative binomial distribution and restricted maximum likelihood to better understand the relationship between the environmental gradients and the levels of observed regeneration, relative to the simulation results per model.

 In order to analyze the regeneration niches across the climatic gradients, we focused on five common tree species or genera: Abies alba, Fagus sylvatica, Picea abies, Pinus sylvestris, and Quercus spp.
-For these species, we calculated the share in the regeneration basal area per site as the mean across the available samples per site:
+For these species, we calculated the share in the recruited basal area per site, where each site represents a part of the environmental space, as the mean across the available samples per site: